fjp-pjf/fjp-pjf/README.md

 - 👋 Hi, I’m @fjp-pjf AKA FEMIN JUSTIN
 - 👀 I’m interested in ...
-DEVELOPING, ANIME AND ANNOYING MY FRIENDS
+DEVELOPING, ANIME AND design
 - 🌱 I’m currently learning ...
 REACT, NODE, JAVASCRIPT etc.
 - 💞️ I’m looking to collaborate on ... learning together for now
 - 📫 How to reach me ...
 Mail me or DM